cnrancher/docs/content/rancher/v2.x/en/installation/ha/helm-rancher/_index.md

 > **Note:** You need to have [cert-manager](#optional-install-cert-manager) installed before proceeding.

-The default is for Rancher to generate a CA and uses `cert-manager` to issue the certificate for access to the Rancher server interface.
+The default is for Rancher to generate a CA and uses `cert-manager` to issue the certificate for access to the Rancher Server interface.
 Because `rancher` is the default option for `ingress.tls.source`, we are not specifying `ingress.tls.source` when running the `helm install` command.

 - Set the `hostname` to the DNS name you pointed at your load balancer.